Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 # 🔐 BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment Project
-Welcome to the Flask Vulnerability Audit & Hardening project!
+Welcome to this Hospital Management Critical Project!
+This is one of many, visit the Youtube Channel for more!!

 # 1. About the Project and Its Repo
   (a) 📚 This beginner-friendly project walks through building a web app, identifying key vulnerabilities of a Hospital Operation and Demand on Resources (based on the NHS Health Management Plan), Critical End-Points, and then fixing them with proper security controls, insights and business led decision making from Data.
 Ideal for your Analyst portfolio!